-Foundation Recovery Systems uses helical piles in both tension and compression load applications for new construction and retrofit deep foundation projects.
+For new construction and retrofit deep foundation projects, Foundation Recovery Systems uses helical piles in both tension and compression load applications.

 Helical piles are a factory-manufactured steel foundation system consisting of a central shaft with one or more helix-shaped bearing plates, commonly referred to as blades or flights, welded to the lead section.
-Extension shafts, with or without additional helix blades, are used to extend the pile to competent load-bearing soils and to achieve design depth and capacity.
+Extension shafts, with or without additional helix blades, are used to extend the pile to a load-bearing strata and to attain design depth and capacity.
 Brackets are used at the tops of the piles for attachment to structures, either for new construction or retrofit applications.
-Helical piles are advanced (screwed) into the ground with the application of torque.
+Torque is applied to the helical piles to secure them into the ground.

-The terms helical piles, screw piles, helical piers, helical anchors, helix piers, and helix anchors are often used interchangeably by specifiers.
+Specifiers often interchangeably use the terms helical piles, screw piles, helical piers, helical anchors, helix piers, and helix anchors.
 However, the term 'pier' more often refers to a helical pile loaded in axial compression, while the term 'anchor' more often refers to a helical pile loaded in axial tension.

 Advantages of Helical Foundation Systems